Jimskapt/go-logging-maps/README.md

-# go-log-as-struct
+# go-logging-maps
-Logs as structured-files (as JSON, XML, TOML, ...)
+Log as structured data (like JSON, XML, TOML, ...)